Vegetebird/MHFormer/checkpoint/README.md

 ## Download pretrained model

-The pretrained model can be found in [Google_Drive](https://drive.google.com/drive/folders/19yIV-XzdtAYZQ2gQsZQyN844lzlTlToa?usp=sharing), please download it and put in the './checkpoint' dictory.
+The pretrained model can be found in [here](https://drive.google.com/drive/folders/1UWuaJ_nE19x2aM-Th221UpdhRPSCFwZa?usp=sharing), please download it and put it in the './checkpoint' directory.